untool/mixinable/README.md

 `override` returns a `Promise` if one of its implementations does.
 If you want it to always return a `Promise`, i.e. if you can not be sure whether one of your implementations might return one, please use `define.async.override`.

-`override` is aliased to `callable` in all places, enabling implementers to communicate their intentions more clearly as `override` is often used to provide callable (utility) methods.
+`override` is aliased to `callable` in all places, enabling implementers to communicate their intentions more clearly: `override` is often used to provide callable (utility) methods.

 #### `define.parallel`